benfertig/timestamper/README.md

 ### 25 - Cancel note button
 ![extra_files/help_images/button_cancel_note.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/button_cancel_note.png?raw=true)
-* Press this button to clear the "Current note" box (see 21) WITHOUT RECORDING THE TIMESTAMP (see 18) OR THE CURRENT NOTE in the notes log (see 15) or in the current output file (see 9).
+* Press this button to clear the "Current note" box (see 21) WITHOUT RECORDING THE TIMESTAMP (see 18) OR THE CURRENT NOTE to the notes log (see 15) or to the current output file (see 9).

 ### 26 - Save note button
 ![extra_files/help_images/button_save_note.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/button_save_note.png?raw=true)
-* Press this button to clear the "Current note" box (see 21) AND RECORD THE TIMESTAMP (see 18) ALONG WITH THE CURRENT NOTE in the notes log (see 15) and in the current output file (see 9).
-You must have selected an output file (see 7) to be able to press this button.
+* Press this button to clear the "Current note" box (see 21) AND RECORD THE TIMESTAMP (see 18) ALONG WITH THE CURRENT NOTE to the notes log (see 15) and to the current output file (see 9).
+You must have already selected an output file (see 7) to be able to press this button.

 ### 27 - Timer
 ![extra_files/help_images/timer.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/timer.png?raw=true)